Leslor/sorting_algorithms/README.md

   * Prints the array after each swap.
   * [3-O](./3-O): Text file containing the best, average, and worst case time complexities of the Quick Sort Lomuto Partition scheme algorithm, one per line.

+* **4. Shell sort - Knuth Sequence**
+  * [100-shell_sort.c](./100-shell_sort.c): C function that sorts an array of integers in ascending order using the Shell sort algorithm.
+  * Implements the Knuth interval sequence.
+  * Prints the array each time the interval is decreased.

+* **6. Counting sort**
+  * [102-counting_sort.c](./102-counting_sort.c): C function that sorts an array of integers in ascending order using the Counting Sort algorithm.
+  * Assumes that the array will only contain numbers `>= 0`.
+  * Prints the counting array after it has been initialized.
+  * [102-O](./102-O): Text file containing the best, average, and worst case time complexities of the Counting Sort algorithm, one per line.
+* **9. Radix sort**
+  * [105-radix_sort.c](./105-radix_sort.c): C function that sorts an array of integers in ascending order using the Radix Sort algorithm.
+  * Implements the Least-Significant-Digit (LSD) Radix Sort algorithm.
+  * Assumes that the array will only contain numbers `>= 0`.
+  * Prints the array for each significant digit increase.
+  * [105-O](./105-O): Text file containing the best, average, and worst case time complexities of the Radix Sort algorithm, one per line.